- Stormwater is water from rain or storm events that flows off a house or building site.

-- Harvest and store roof water for use (see Rainwater).
+- Harvest and store roof water for use (refer to Rainwater for further information).

 - Take care with the substances used on your land as they can end up in the stormwater.
-Don’t overuse fertilisers, herbicides and pesticides; follow the manufacturer’s instructions on the amount and frequency of application.
+Do not overuse fertilisers, herbicides and pesticides; follow the manufacturer’s instructions on the amount and frequency of application.
 Look for organic alternatives.

 - Avoid using solvent-based paints.
+Plant-based or water-based paints are the most environmentally benign.
 After using water-based paints, clean brushes and equipment on a lawn area to trap contaminants before they reach waterways.
-Plant-based paints are the most environmentally benign.

 - Visit a car wash that recycles wash water.
 If this is not an option wash your car on the lawn or on an area that drains to lawn.
 The nutrients (mostly phosphates and nitrates) in the detergent fertilise the lawn instead of degrading waterways.
 Note that many native plants do not tolerate detergents.

 These recent examples of neighbourhood and subdivision scale water-sensitive designs show that the principles of WSUD can be applied at any scale.

 - Christie Walk, an ‘eco-city’ development in inner-city Adelaide, has 27 dwellings with a mixture of townhouses, apartments, and strawbale cottages.
 All stormwater from roofs, balconies and impervious surfaces is collected in 2 underground tanks below car parking areas, and reused for toilet flushing, and irrigation after filtration and disinfection.